andrewbartlett0/off_psi4/examples/potential_errors/README.md

 Errors thrown by Quanformer/Python:
  * `Input file already exists.
 Skipping.` Make sure each molecule has a unique name which is used to name directories.
  * `Output .sdf file already exists.
-Exiting smi2confs.` Make sure the SMILES file is in the same location as output location.
+Exiting initialize_confs.` Make sure the SMILES file is in the same location as output location.
    Can also use symbolic link (`ln -s source sink`).
  * `KeyError` from processing results.
 Did you remember to specify `spe` for single point calculations?
  * `ValueError` from `stitchSpe.py`.
 Did you specify the right keywords to extract the right SD tag?